GibsonFR/CrabGame.ReplayMod/README.md

   You can control speed by adding an argument after, for exemple : r 10

-replay cinematic/cine/c -> Starts a replay, e.g. the last recording, in cinematic view You can control speed by adding an argument after pov, for exemple : replay c 0,5 (, and . work)
+replay cinematic/cine/c -> Starts a replay, e.g. the last recording, in cinematic view You can control speed by adding an argument after cinematic, for exemple : replay c 0,5 (, and . work)

 replay pov -> Starts a replay, e.g. the last recording, in Point of View You can control speed by adding an argument after pov, for exemple : replay pov 2